 How to Force Branches

-- After conditioning the branches, fill your container with lukewarm water.
+- After conditioning the branches, fill your vase or other container with lukewarm water.
+Add a floral food if you like, but it’s not necessary.

 - Make a fresh, angled cut at the desired length and immediately put cut branches into the container.